FadekemiAkinduyile/BI-Dashboards/README.md

 **Results**
 This data analysis provides insights into revenue, unit volume, and unit pricing for different product lines, regions, and sales reps.

+**Project and Dataset Acknowledgements**

+The knowledge applied in this project was learned from Codecademy’s BI Dashboards with Tableau course, using the Office Supply Sales dataset from Kaggle. https://www.kaggle.com/datasets/fmendes/office-supply-sales